 - You cannot use gas motors, but you can use electric motors.
 If your craft has any kind of motor, however, it must also have the proper state registration.

-- Inflatable watercraft must have multiple air chambers and either 1) certification by the National Marine Manufacturers Association or the Coast Guard through the manufacturer or 2) factory-made hardened floors.
+- If you have an inflatable watercraft, it must have multiple air chambers and either 1) certification by the National Marine Manufacturers Association or the Coast Guard through the manufacturer or 2) a factory-made hardened floor.

-- Per federal and state regulations, watercraft must have one properly fitting, wearable, Coast Guard-approved personal flotation device for each person on board.
-Watercraft 16 feet or longer must also have a Coast Guard-approved throwable flotation device.
+- Per federal and state regulations, your watercraft must have one properly fitting, wearable, Coast Guard-approved personal flotation device for each person on board.
+If it’s 16 feet or longer it must also have a Coast Guard-approved throwable flotation device.

 - You cannot carry passengers and cargo with a total combined weight greater than your watercraft’s posted safe-carrying capacity.
 The manufacturer’s capacity plate must be permanently affixed to your watercraft.

-- Swimming or entering the water from your watercraft is strictly prohibited.
+- Do not swim or enter the water from your watercraft.

-- Per Illinois law, when you leave the water you must remove all aquatic plants and animals from your watercraft and any other equipment before leaving the shore.
+- When you leave the water, per Illinois law you must remove all aquatic plants and animals from your watercraft and any other equipment before leaving the shore.